-So where exactly is the issue?
+So, where exactly is the problem?

-It’s true that the entire demand for wood cannot be met by the UK timber industry alone.
-The UK timber industry would have trouble satisfying perhaps a quarter of the demand for hardwood.
-Yet only 6% of hardwoods currently used in the UK are native.
-That leaves a great deal of scope for customers to convert to British timber and have their demands met.
-There is no real economic disincentive to do so, and indeed, from a national social, economic and environmental perspective there are more good reasons to buy British than there are not to.
+It is true that the UK timber industry cannot meet the entire demand for wood.
+The UK timber industry would struggle to meet even a quarter of the demand for hardwood.
+Despite this, only 6% of the hardwoods currently used in the UK are indigenous.
+Customers have a lot of leeway in converting to British timber and having their needs met.
+There are no real economic incentives to do so, and from a national social, economic, and environmental standpoint, there are more reasons to buy British than not to.